 Only speaking to locals in English (or your native language)

 Don’t go to Paris not knowing any French.
-While the majority of locals speak English, they appreciate when foreigners try to communicate in French.
+While the majority of locals speak English, they appreciate it when foreigners try to communicate in French.
 Familiarize yourself with simple words and phrases and you’ll find the locals much more apt to be friendly and helpful.

 As travellers, we are guests in Paris and we need to be respectful.
 There are many ways we can show respect including familiarizing yourself with local customs, making an effort to speak French (see above), using simple manners, being open-minded and being aware of ourselves and those around us.